e-puck2/Create_Eclipse_e-puck2/Mac/ReadMe.txt

-This folder contains all the modifications to make to an Eclipse installation to prepare it for e-puck 2 programming.
+This folder contains all the modifications to prepare an Eclipse installation for e-puck 2 programming.
 It contains everything except Eclipse installation and arm-none-eabi toolchain.

--Installation Stuff folder contains the Eclipse_Mobots.app and its ReadMe.txt -Plugin Stuff folder contains the plugin EmbSysRegView for Eclipse.app -Eclipse_Mobots_Model.sparseimage is a model of the distribution dmg file -Worspace.zip contains the Workspace for Eclipse -Create Eclipse_Mobots.sh is a script which automates the steps to create Eclipse_Mobots -Create DMG image.sh is a script which automates the steps to crate the DMG distribution image
+-"Installation Stuff" folder contains the Eclipse_Mobots.app and its ReadMe.txt -"Plugin Stuff" folder contains the plugin EmbSysRegView for Eclipse.app -"Eclipse_Mobots_Model.sparseimage" is a model of the distribution dmg file -"Worspace.zip" contains the preconfigured Workspace for Eclipse -"Create Eclipse_Mobots.sh" is a script which automates the steps to create Eclipse_Mobots -"Create DMG image.sh" is a script which automates the steps to crate the DMG distribution image

-Unlike Windows and Linux versions, we can create an application bundle without having to have an executable file.
+Unlike Windows and Linux versions, we can create an application bundle without the need to have an executable file.

 The Eclipse_Mobots.app contains a script localized in Eclipse_Mobots.app -> Contents -> MacOS -> Eclipse_Mobots which is executed when double-clicking on the app.
 It behaves like an executable.

 Here is the directory structure to respect:

--Eclipse_Mobots	.app	<- Eclipse Mobots main directory (seen like an application) —-Contents		<- Folder
+-Eclipse_Mobots.app	<- Eclipse Mobots main directory (seen like an application) —-Contents		<- Folder
 ——-MacOS		<- Folder containing the script launched when opening the app ———-Eclipse_Mobots	<- Script to launch Eclipse with customized arguments